Saturday, December 9, 2017

 Daylight hours capture full color images (both video and still shots - audio, too!) of scampering squirrels and chipmunks.
 An occasional blue jay will swoop down to snatch a peanut.
 But our best mysteries are solved in the morning after all night monitoring.
 That's how we discovered our inquisitive raccoon guest.
 He's one of the wood dwellers who only come out at night!

 But I might add some manufactured drama of my own when the kids get a bit older.
 We'll set the camera right around Halloween.
 Under cover of late, late night, wearing a spooky skeletal mask, I'll peer into the lens, grunt menacingly, and shake the camera vigorously before the screen goes blank!
 "Who goes there?" you ask?
 I don't think the kids are gonna want to know!

-The classic Reader's Digest North American Wildlife Guide is also here, on page 15.
+The classic Reader's Digest North American Wildlife Guide is a great resource for identifying backyard visitors.

 This is the fourth post in a series of 2017 Grandma Camp highlights that begins here.
 Enjoy!
 The fifth, and last is here!

 Saturday, July 29, 2017